morrownr/USB-WiFi/README.md

 The Bad:

-- WPA3 does not work
+- WPA3 does not work on tested distros
 - no support for interface combinations
+- no support for extended features
 - the really bad quality of some adapters made with this chipset means you need to reseach before buying

 Recommendation: While adapters with this chipset are readily available at low prices, the chipset doesn't provide any significant advantages over the mt7612u chipset and the driver for the mt7612u chipset is far superior and is professionally maintained in the Linux kernel.
 As a Linux user, your long term happiness is probably best served by buying an adapter with a mt7612u chipset.

 -----

-##### chipsets - rtl8811cu [2], rtl8821cu and rtl8831au - AC600  - USB 2
+##### chipsets - rtl8811cu, rtl8821cu and rtl8831au - AC600  - USB 2
 [Linux Driver for USB WiFi Adapters that use the RTL8811CU, RTL8821CU and RTL8831AU Chipsets](https://github.com/morrownr/8821cu)

 The rtl8811cu chipset may see future in-kernel driver support based on the work being done on the rtw88 in-kernel driver.
-This chipset tends to run cool, which is good, and Realtek currently provides updated out-of-kernel driver source code on a regular basis.
+This chipset tends to run cool, which is good, and Realtek currently provides updated out-of-kernel driver source code on a semi-regular basis.
 Adapters based on this chipset are readily available at low prices but beware of poor quality adapters made by some adapter makers.
 Read the reviews before buying.
 The driver in the above link works very well with this chipset.

 The Good: